alexpmorris/crypto-playpen/whalevault/example/README.md

 For your own safety and security, **DO NOT INSTALL FROM ANYWHERE ELSE!**

+As an additional precaution, you should only allow **"site access"** to the WhaleVault extension in Chrome for those trusted websites that require it.

 ## Example

 An example of a web page that interacts with the extension is included in the "example" folder in the repo.
 You can test it by running a local HTTP server and going to http://localhost:1337/main.html in your browser.